-Over 4,500 hospitals, 500,000 physicians, and 70% of acute care facilities in the US use IMO, along with international clients in the UK, Australia, and Canada.
+Over 4,500 hospitals; 89% of physicians, nurses, and PAs; and 70% of acute care facilities in the US use IMO, along with over 20 countries outside of the United States.

 IMO’s solutions are tailored to specific vendor and institutional needs.
 To learn if your organization uses IMO, please contact our customer support team, who will be happy to assist.

 IMO customer support or your IMO client executive can help supply this information.